hiiamboris/red-wiki/Redbin-specification.md

 Compact: TBD

 header/type=15
+header/set?=0|1
 ```
 The `context` field is an offset from the beginning of the records section in the Redbin file referring to a context! value.
 The context needs to be located before the word record in the Redbin records list.
 If `context` equals -1, it refers to global context.

+If the `set?` field is defined, this record is followed by an [any-value!] record, and the word will need to be set to that value (in the right context) by the decoder.
+This forms a name/value couple allowing to encode words' values in an adhoc way, when providing a sequence of values for a given context is too expensive (mostly for name/value couples in global context).

 ### Set-word!
 ```